Iran charges 10 officers over downing of passenger jet | DW | 06.04.2021

-Iran denied responsibility in the immediate aftermath of the January 2020 crash, before admitting a "disastrous mistake" had occurred.
-Now, ten officers have been indicted in Tehran.
+Iran had denied responsibility in the immediate aftermath of the January 2020 crash before admitting that a "disastrous mistake" had occurred.
+Now, 10 officers have been indicted in Tehran.

 Iranian military troops stand guard near a banner for a national ceremony marking the one-year anniversary of the death of General Qassem Soleimani and the shooting down of Ukrainian Flight 752

-An Iranian military court has brought charges against 10 officers over the shooting down of a Ukrainian passenger plane in January, 2020, a prosecutor said on Tuesday.
+An Iranian military court has brought charges against 10 officers for the shooting down of a Ukrainian passenger plane in January, 2020, a prosecutor said on Tuesday.

-The Ukraine International Airlines flight was accidentally taken down by Iran's Revolutionary Guards shortly after taking off from Tehran at the beginning of last year, resulting in the death of all 176 on board.
+The Ukraine International Airlines flight was accidentally taken down by Iran's Revolutionary Guard shortly after taking off from Tehran, resulting in the death of all 176 on board.

 "Indictments have been issued for 10 officials involved in the crash of the Ukrainian plane... and necessary decisions will be taken in court," Gholam Abbas Torki, the outgoing military prosecutor for Tehran province, was quoted as saying by Iran's semiofficial ISNA news agency.